Volunteer Requirements, Clearances and Mandated Reporter Information

-Cost: $21.35 (payable by major credit cards, money orders, or cashier’s checks payable to MorphoTrust.
+Cost: $23.25 (payable by major credit cards, money orders, or cashier’s checks payable to MorphoTrust.
 No cash transactions or personal checks are allowed.).
 The price is subject to change without prior notice to SCASD.

 The first step is to enroll online or over the phone.
 The registration website is available online 24 hours/day, seven days per week https://uenroll.identogo.com.
 Telephonic registration is available at 1-844-321-2101 Monday through Friday, 8am to 6pm EST. During the pre-enrollment process, all demographic data for the applicant is collected (name, address, etc.) along with notices about identification requirements and other important information.

 When registering on-line, an applicant must use 1KG6ZJ as the appropriate agency specific Service Code.
 Using the correct service code ensures that the background check is submitted for the correct purpose.
 Fingerprint requests processed through any other service code cannot be accepted by the District and are not-transferrable.
 If an applicant enters the wrong code by mistake, the incorrect applicant type will appear at the top of the screen.
 In this case, the applicant should select the “Back to Home” button and begin the process again, by reentering the correct Service Code.
 If the applicant proceeds with the process under the incorrect code, the pre-enrollment and/or results cannot be transferred to another state agency and the applicant will have to start the process over and pay for the background check again.